matryoshka-model/matryoshka/docs/Overview.md

 This class allow you to attach listeners in order to observe or change the model behaviour without having to extend the base [Model](../library/Model.php) class.

-It is implemented by composing the [EventManager](http://framework.zend.com/manual/current/en/modules/zend.event-manager.event-manager.html) and define a set of pre/post events for each actions performed on the model, as defined inside the specialised [ModelEvent](../library/ModelEvent.php) class that represents the event, encapsulates the target context and parameters passed, and provides some behaviour for interacting with the event manager.
+It is implemented by composing the [EventManager](http://framework.zend.com/manual/current/en/modules/zend.event-manager.event-manager.html).
+It defines a set of pre/post events for each actions performed on the model, as defined inside the specialised [ModelEvent](../library/ModelEvent.php) class that represents the event, encapsulates the target context and parameters passed, and provides some behaviour for interacting with the event manager.

 The [ObservableModel] can be easily enabled and listeners can be attached by [configuring the model manager](Configuration.md#models).

 ### Other features
 - Object and resultset prototypes
-- HydratorAwareInterface TODO
+- HydratorAwareInterface **[WIP]**
-- InputFilterAwareInterface TODO
+- InputFilterAwareInterface **[WIP]**

 ## Criterias
-TODO
+**[WIP]**